tari-project/tari/RFC/src/RFC-0310_AssetImplementation.md

 ## New Base Node GRPC methods

-A base node should expose the following methods on via GRPC:
+A base node should expose the following methods via GRPC:

 ```protobuf